Videos & testimonials

 Videos from or about us:

-This is from the episode when Josh Gates had his very first ayahuasca experience at La Luna del Amazonas.
-Discovery Channel had done research of more than 40 ayahuasca centers in Perú for this adventure, and needed to find both an authentic experience, and before all, safe.
+From the show Expedition Unknown.
+Josh Gates had his very first ayahuasca experience at La Luna del Amazonas.
+Discovery Channel researched more than 50 ayahuasca centers in Perú for this adventure, and needed to find both an authentic experience, and before all, safety.
 The list of safety requirements was the biggest we have seen, but was needed in order to get through the insurance for the team.
-You can read more about this, and also see some behind the scenes shots at Enrique's personal blog.
+You can see the full episode on Discovery Go.
+(S1 E4 - Search for the Afterlife: Crossing Over)

 Podcast with Dr. Tracy who has been to us four times exploring Ayahuasca.
 Listen to her experiencees with us at 57m 16s mark.